cmu-phil/py-tetrad/README.md

 This package shows how to make arbitrary code in [Tetrad](https://github.com/cmu-phil/tetrad) directly available in Python via [JPype](https://github.com/jpype-project/jpype) as part of a Python workflow.
 We do this by giving some [tools](https://github.com/cmu-phil/py-tetrad/tree/main/pytetrad/tools) for translating graphs and dataset from Python to Java and back, proving some [reusable examples](https://github.com/cmu-phil/py-tetrad/tree/main/pytetrad) of how it can be done, and giving [API Javadoc documentation](https://www.phil.cmu.edu/tetrad-javadocs/7.6.0/) to allow further exploration of the entire Tetrad codebase.

-It also gives some simple tools that can be used in both Python and R to hide the JPype facilities for those who don't want to (or can't, in the case of R) deal directly with the Tetrad codebase.
+It also gives a class, [TetradSearch.py](https://github.com/cmu-phil/py-tetrad/blob/main/pytetrad/tools/TetradSearch.py) can be used in both Python and R to hide the JPype facilities for those who don't want to (or can't, in the case of R) deal directly with the Tetrad codebase.

 You can also integrate Tetrad code into Python by making os.system (..) calls to [Causal Command](https://github.com/bd2kccd/causal-cmd); here are [some examples](https://github.com/cmu-phil/algocompy/blob/main/old/causalcmd/tetrad_cmd_algs.py) of how to do it.